creationcap/creationcap/README.md

 - 👋 Hi, I’m @creationcap.
-- 👀 I’m interested in making esolangs and extremely simple interpreters.
+- 👀 I’m interested in making esolangs and simple interpreters.
-- 🌱 I’m currently learning nothing right now.
 - 💞️ I’m looking to collaborate on people that can help me code better interpreters for my esolangs.